 Uppsala University has an insurance agreement with the Legal, Financial and Administrative Services Agency - Kammarkollegiet - covering studies or Internships in Sweden and abroad.
 This insurance is valid for the time period of the Internship position.

-At the end of the Internship period the hosting organisation is committed to writing a certificate to the student with respect to the time spent at the organisation.
+At the end of the Internship period it is preferable that the hosting organisation writes a certificate to the student with respect to the time spent at the organisation.